serverscom/dibctl/README.md

 Timeouts
 --------

-Most of operations Dibctl does have a time limit.
-They have reasonable default values, but it's possible to override them.
-When there are conflicting values in different configuration files, dibctl uses maximal value.
+For most of operations Dibctl have a time limit.
+Those timeoutes have reasonable default values, but it's possible to override them.
+When the same timeout is specified in two configuration files, dibctl uses maximal value.
-For example, if image config  in glance section has `upload_timeout: 300`, and environment has `upload_timeout: 3600`, dibctl will wait up to 3600 seconds.
+For example, if image config  in glance section has `upload_timeout: 300`, and environment has `upload_timeout: 3600`, Dibctl will wait up to 3600 seconds during image upload.

 All time-related settings for Dibctl are measured in seconds.